 Scripture reveals: For the time will come when they will not endure sound doctrine; but after their own lusts shall they heap to themselves teachers, having itching ears; and they shall turn away their ears from the truth, and shall be turned into fables (that which is fictitious) (2 Timothy 4:3-4).

-A Sunday school commentary noted: The prophet Jeremiah cried out: O Jerusalem, wash your heart from wickedness, that you may be saved, then a question that needs to be directed to all of us who make up the contemporary church: How long shall your offensive thoughts lodge with you (Jeremiah 4:14)?
+It was noted that the prophet Jeremiah cried out: O Jerusalem, wash your heart from wickedness, that you may be saved, then a question that needs to be directed to all of us who make up the contemporary church: How long shall your offensive thoughts lodge within you (Jeremiah 4:14)?

 Scripture reveals: Now the Spirit (Spirit of God) speaks expressly, that in the latter times (which we are in) some shall depart from the faith, giving heed to seducing (deceiving) spirits, and doctrines of devils: Speaking lies in hypocrisy; having their conscience seared with a hot iron (1 Timothy 4:1-2).

 It was noted that having one's conscience seared with a hot iron, is being branded (scarred) in one's conscience, marred by sin, yet ministering to others.
 It is a dark hour when allowance is made towards acceptance of the pleasure of sin; and even worse is making it appear acceptable to others.

 Scripture reveals: Seeing (since) we are compassed (surrounded) about with so great a cloud of witnesses, let us lay aside every weight, and the sin (pleasure of sin) which does so easily beset (ensnare) us, and let us run with patience (perseverance) the race that is set before us (Hebrews 12:1).